OakarminIron/Obsidian/IT/Database/Database Engineering/ACID/Atomicity ACID.md

+`Atomicity` is come from atom , which you cant split .
+`Atomicity` meaning that transaction is either completed in its entirety or not at all.
 First need to understand that one transaction include one or more queries.
+This ensures that if a transaction fails,  rolled back, and the database remains in a consistent state.

-Atomicity is come from atom , which you cant split , in old age , not in this age whatever.
-One the transaction must success or rollback.   ဖုန်းဘေထည့်တယ် ပြီးတော့ပျောက်သွားတယ်ဆိုတဲ့အကွက်မျိုးဖြစ်လို့မရ/
+One the transaction must success or rollback.